The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 But here is the thing…

-We can’t afford both, the L118 is in service, and a 120 mm mortar is not.
+We can’t afford both, the L118 is in service, whereas a 120 mm mortar is not.

-The cost and effort to remove one item from service and bring a completely different item into service is far from trivial
+The cost and effort to remove one item from service and bring an entirely different item into service is far from trivial

 You all know that.